 Repointing damaged mortar

-Repointing is a very common way of solving penetrating damp issues.
+Repointing is a very common way of solving damp issues.
 Depending on the size of the area, you may choose to do this yourself.

 Re-pointing a couple of m2 should only take 1-2 hours and materials cost under £20.
 You can see another good video with step by step instructions below.